d3fin3d/staff/guidelines.md

   All communication within staff IRC channels, the Administrator & Moderator section, Apparatus, infraction PM's and all other staff orientated interaction is considered private and confidential.
 Do not, under any circumstances, divulge any of this material to anyone beyond the staff group.

+* __Keep everything on MCF__

+  Discussion with users about the moderation team and/or their actions, or requests, are to be kept on the forum, preferably using the PM system or the Contact Forum Admin section.
+Do not use IRC, Skype, voice chats, or any other form of communication to talk with members about the moderation team and/or actions involving them.
+  This includes, but is not limited to: infraction disputes, reporting users/topics and informing users of actions.

 * __Don't break the rules__